andreasdanielmatt/citizen-quest-revision/static/openmoji/README.md

 The following emojis were modified by IMAGINARY gGmbH from the original:

 - decisions/empowerment.svg was modified by adding rays around the raised fist.
+- counters/frown.svg was recolored and cropped.
+- counters/happy.svg was recolored and cropped.
+- counters/lightbulb.svg was recolored and cropped.